maplibre/maplibre-gl-js-docs/docs/pages/example/fitbounds.md

 ---
 title: Fit a map to a bounding box
-description: >-
-  Use [`fitBounds`](/mapbox-gl-js/api/#map#fitbounds) to show a specific area of the map in view, regardless of the pixel size of the map.
+description: Fit the map to a specific area, regardless of the pixel size of the map.
 topics:
   - Camera
 thumbnail: fitbounds